 EVST 275 American Literature and the Environment (LS, W1)

+learned in the classroom and in the laboratory.
 Cross-listed as CHEM 280.
-Prerequisite: CHEM 240 or consent of instructor.
+Prerequisite: CHEM 120 or CHEM 150 or consent of instructor.

 EVST 497 Senior Seminar (W2) [UR]

-written and oral presentation of independent research.
-Oral presentation and
+and oral presentation of independent research.
+Oral presentation and defense of

 EVST 498 Environmental Internship

-Focus of internship to be determined by the student’s Environmental Studies
+of internship to be determined by the student’s Environmental Studies emphasis.

-emphasis.
 Internship must be approved in advance by Environmental Studies faculty.
+Prerequisite: